Biochemistry

 Hours: 24L/48P

 This course is designed to provide hands-on experience at an introductory level, employing a variety of biochemical techniques commonly used in research and clinical diagnostic laboratories.
 This course is intended for students who are not proceeding further in biochemistry.
 It is highly recommended that students take this course in their third year as space is limited and priority will go to third-year students.
 This course will be offered in the FALL & WINTER terms.
 Attendance in the first week of class is mandatory in order to receive safety information and laboratory protocols.
 (Enrolment limited.)
-(Lab fees: $40)
+(Lab fees: approximately $44)

 Prerequisite: BCH210H1